-10 What are the waiting periods and does implementation of the transaction have to be suspended prior to clearance?
+11 What are the waiting periods and does implementation of the transaction have to be suspended prior to clearance?

-If the parties involved in the transaction file a voluntary consultation requesting its approval before the Antitrust Court, the procedure may last between eight and twelve months, depending on the complexity of the transaction and of the information provided to the Antitrust Court by the parties.
-The parties may also appeal the resolution issued by the Antitrust Court before the Supreme Court (recurso de reclamación).
+If the parties involved in the transaction file a voluntary consultation requesting its approval before the Antitrust Court, the procedure may last between eight and 12 months, depending on the complexity of the transaction and of the information provided to the Antitrust Court by the parties.
+The parties may also file a 'recurso de reclamación' against the resolution issued by the Antitrust Court before the Supreme Court.
 Such procedure may take four to six additional months.